mahavedalla/mahavedalla/docs/questions/vinnana/whether-sense-consciousness-exhausts-all-consciousness.md

-# Whether sense consciousness exhausts all consciousness?
+Question: Whether sense consciousness exhausts all consciousness?
 Answer in Brief: -
  Category: Viññāṇa
 Sutta References: -